- Eating a balanced breakfast will help you perform your best at school and in sports.

 Why should I eat breakfast?

-Research studies have shown that teens who eat breakfast regularly:
+Research has shown that teens who eat breakfast regularly:

 What should I eat for breakfast?

-When choosing a healthy breakfast, aim to include foods from a variety of food groups.
+When choosing a balanced breakfast, aim to include foods from a variety of food groups.
 Having a meal with all the types of macronutrients, including carbohydrates, proteins, and fats, will help you to stay full and feel satisfied.
-Whole grain carbohydrates that are typically eaten at breakfast include whole grain cereals, oatmeal, and whole grain bread.
-Foods such as eggs, peanut butter, nuts, and low-fat dairy are all great choices as they have both proteins and healthy fats.
+Whole grain carbohydrates typically eaten at breakfast include whole grain cereals, oatmeal, and whole grain bread.
+Foods such as eggs, peanut butter, nuts, and dairy are all great choices as they have both proteins and healthy fats.

 Here are a few healthy breakfast ideas: